Lucas Halter

-Lucas Halter (born 2 May 2000) is a Brazilian footballer who plays as a centre-back for Vitória, on loan from Botafogo.
+Lucas Halter (born 2 May 2000) is a Brazilian professional footballer who plays as a centre-back for Houston Dynamo.

 Club career

 Early career

 Born in Salto, São Paulo, Halter played for local futsal sides aside from playing for the youth categories of Primavera.
 In 2016, he was invited to join Trieste, but spent a short period at the club before joining Atlético Paranaense.

 Athletico Paranaense

 On 15 June 2018, Halter renewed his contract with Atlético until 2021.
 He made his first team debut the following 27 January, coming on as a late substitute for Robson Bambu in a 2–0 Campeonato Paranaense away win over Rio Branco-PR.

 Halter scored his first senior goal on 10 March 2019, netting his team's fourth in a 8–2 home routing of Toledo.
 He made his Série A debut on 19 May, starting in a 2–0 home loss to Corinthians, and further extended his link until 2024 on 12 November.

 Mainly a backup option during the following years, Halters suffered an Achilles tendon rupture in May 2021, being sidelined for the remainder of the year.